How?

 Ian H Smith

-What I see today is a compelling need to simplify everything business and tech.
+What I see today is a compelling need to simplify everything business and tech1.
 This Journal post focuses on applying what I call Fierce Reduction.
 This is a mindset that leads to simplifying everything business and tech before engaging in digital innovation.

+So why?
 Answer: information technology has become too complex: bloatware everywhere.

 • Deep Work: remove distractions and focus on your key tasks - subtract before add.